ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

   Simulants should have the same propensity value for all modeled interventions (if coverage of all modeled interventions is 50%, then the same 50% of simulants will be getting each intevention).
 Additionally, treatment propensity is fixed throughout the simulation and does not update between multiple pregnancies.

-  Also, the same parameter uncertainty effect size on hemoglobin should be used for both the antenatal and postpartum IV iron interventions (referenced below) for each draw of the simulation.
+  Also, the same propensity should be used for the effect size on of both the antenatal and postpartum IV iron interventions (referenced below) on hemoglobin.

 * :ref:`Maternal supplementation <maternal_supplementation_intervention>`
 * :ref:`Antenatal IV iron <intervention_iv_iron_antenatal>`